 Gastown comes alive at night.

-It’s the centre of the city’s cocktail scene, making it the perfect location to celebrate a successful 2 days touristing around the area.
+It’s the center of the city’s cocktail scene, making it the perfect location to celebrate a successful 2 days of touring around the area.

 Try The Diamond for a cocktail or The Lamplighter Pub for a beer.

 Gastown sits northeast (ish) in downtown Vancouver.
 It runs east from Richards Street to Main Street, and south from the waterfront to Hastings Street.